 Selected highlights of our Centenary programme appear below.
 We will post further information as details are confirmed.
 Make sure you are signed up to our mailing list to receive the latest news - select the 'Sidney Nolan' option for Centenary information and other options for details of our programmes and courses.
-If you would like to support or contribute to the Centenary please contact Amanda Fitzwilliams on 01544 260149.
+Follow our birthday tribute to Sidney here and on Instagram #Nolan100.

 Pallant House Gallery, 9 North Pallant, Chichester, West Sussex, PO19 1TJ.

 Opening Times: Tuesday-Saturday: 10am-5pm; Thursday: 10am-8pm; Sunday & Bank Holidays: 11am-5pm; Mondays: Closed.

 - 21 April - 5 May: Unseen: Works from the Sidney Nolan Trust Collection, Australia House, London

 To mark Sidney Nolan’s 100th birthday on 22 April 2017, Australia House will host an exhibition featuring paintings many of which have never been shown in public, giving a personal insight into Nolan’s world.
 The main focus of the exhibition will be a display of four large-scale spray-painted abstracts, his final major works, reunited for the first time since Nolan’s death.
 Other works in the exhibition are taken from the Trust’s collection and will span some of his earliest works through to his later spray paintings.
 Email: email@example.com.

 Australian High Commission, Australia House, Strand, London, WC2B 4LA

 Opening Hours: Monday-Saturday including bank holiday 10am-5pm, closed Sunday.
 Entrance via Melbourne Place.